conansherry/easy_mace/README.md

   * USE_OPENMP
   * USE_NEON
   * USE_OPENCL
-* build pass in android-9
+* builed pass in android-9

 # To do
 * use cmake to compile